The Vestibular System

 What is it?

-Ménière’s disease, a form of endolymphatic hydrops, produces a recurring set of symptoms because of abnormally large amounts of a fluid called endolymph collecting in the inner ear.
+Ménière’s disease produces a recurring set of symptoms because of abnormally large amounts of a fluid called endolymph collecting in the inner ear.

 Meniere's Disease can present with an array of symptoms which can include: episodes of dizziness with ear related symptoms (hearing loss, tinnitus, fullness).
 Ear symptoms are often unilateral.

 Treatment of Meniere's Disease is strongly medically based.
 Vestibular Physiotherapy will not cure the disease itself, however is an important component of maintaining a functional lifestyle and adequate balance.